mapeditor/tiled/docs/manual/introduction.rst

 ~~~~~~~~~~~~~~~~~~

 When launching Tiled for the first time, we are greeted with the
-following default window layout:
+following window:

 .. figure:: images/introduction/tiled-window.png
    :alt: Tiled Window

    Tiled Window

-There is a large gray area in the middle because no map is open yet.
-The
-first thing we’ll do is to start a new map with *File -> New -> New Map…*
+The first thing we'll do is to start a new map with *File -> New -> New
-(``Ctrl+N``).
+Map…* (``Ctrl+N``).
 The following dialog will pop up:

 .. figure:: images/introduction/tiled-new-map.png
    :alt: New Map
+   :scale: 66

    New Map

 Here, we choose the initial map size, tile size, orientation, tile layer
 format, tile render order (only supported for *Orthogonal* maps) and whether
 the map is :doc:`infinite <using-infinite-maps>` or not.
 All of these things
-can be changed later as needed, so it’s not important to get it all right the
+can be changed later as needed, so it's not important to get it all right the
 first time.

-After pressing *OK*, we’ll see the tile grid and an initial tile layer
+After saving our map, we'll see the tile grid and an initial tile layer
 will be added to the map.
 However, before we can start using any tiles
 we need to add a tileset.
 Choose *File -> New -> New Tileset…* to open the
 New Tileset dialog:

 .. figure:: images/introduction/tiled-new-tileset.png
    :alt: New Tileset
+   :scale: 66

    New Tileset